 Sieng grew up in the small town of Appleton, Wisconsin, after his family settled there from a refugee camp in Thailand.
 He earned a B.S. in graphic design at Herzing University in Madison, Wisconsin, and an M.F.A from the Minneapolis College of Art and Design.
 In graduate school, he moved towards an interest in fine arts, sculpture, and installation art.
 As an artist of Hmong heritage, he is interested in using design in a way that is impactful, rooted in community and identity, and socially conscious.

 He became drawn to public art in thinking about the power that art had given him as a kid—especially as a young person of color—and how he could enable others to have similar opportunities.
 Sieng wants to make work that reaches out to new communities in order to counteract the intimidation, boredom, or isolation they may feel in a typical art gallery or high design setting.

-His recent achievements include earning a competitive Jerome Foundation Fellowship for Emerging Artists and serving as lead exhibit designer for the We are Hmong Minnesota exhibition at the Minnesota History Center.
+His recent achievements include earning a competitive Jerome Foundation Fellowship for Emerging Artists, awarded a Cultural Community Partnership Grant by the Minnesota States Arts Board, and serving as lead exhibit designer for the We are Hmong Minnesota exhibition at the Minnesota History Center.